Vida Goldstein: Posthumous

+She was inducted onto the Victorian Honour Roll of Women in 2001.

 The Women's Electoral Lobby in Victoria named an award after her.
 In 2008, the centenary of women's suffrage in Victoria, Goldstein's contribution was remembered.

 In popular culture

-Vida Goldstein is one of the six Australians whose war experiences are presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in World War I.
+Goldstein is one of the six Australians whose war experiences are presented in The War That Changed Us, a four-part television documentary series about Australia's involvement in World War I.

-Vida Goldstein appears as a major character in the Wendy James novel, Out of the Silence, which examined the case of Maggie Heffernan, a young Victorian woman who was convicted of drowning her infant son in Melbourne, in 1900.
+Goldstein appears as a major character in the Wendy James novel, Out of the Silence, which examined the case of Maggie Heffernan, a young Victorian woman who was convicted of drowning her infant son in Melbourne, in 1900.